dee-here/tech-blog/README.md

 This app will follow the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

+## Usage
+Start by signing up.
+Once you are signed up , you can then later login if your session expires.

 ## Technology Used